 - 1 tablespoon soy sauce

-- 1 tablespoon black vinegar Substitute: malt vinegar
+- 1 tablespoon Chinese black vinegar Substitute: malt vinegar

-- Combine all dipping sauce ingredients and serve with your delicious dumplings!
+- Combine all dipping sauce ingredients and serve with dumplings.

 - Pan-frying method: no change to cooking method, simply extend cooking time to ~10 minutes (from ~7 minutes).